PX4/PX4-user_guide/en/flight_controller/cuav_v5_nano.md

-# CUAV V5 nano AutoPilot
+# CUAV V5 nano Autopilot

 **V5 nano**<sup>&reg;</sup> is an autopilot for space-constrained applications, designed by CUAV<sup>&reg;</sup> in collaboration with the PX4 team.